uikit/uikit-site/docs/pages/sass.md

 ## How to structure your theme

 In the examples above, we have added all custom rules directly to `site.scss`.
 When you change a few variables but are happy with the rest, this is perfectly fine.
-However, for larger customizations, we recommend to only use this file as an entry point for the Sass compiler.
-You should better sort all rules into a single file per component inside of a subfolder.
+However, for larger customizations, we recommend only using this file as an entry point for the Sass compiler.
+You should sort all rules into a single file per component inside of a subfolder.
 This is the same structure that you can find in the default theme `/src/scss/theme`.

 ```html